OfekNesher/SocialNetworkSystem/README.md

 * C++ Standard Library

 # Our Project:
-Our system is a social network that allows its registered members to communicate with their friends online virtual.
+Our system is a social network that allows its registered members to communicate with their friends online.

 The system allows the user several actions such as:
 * Add a friend